Much like your front end, you should also strive to optimize your back end. Cleaning and optimizing your database is a good practice.

 $ wp comment delete $(wp comment list --status=spam --format=ids)

-Delete all comments marked as hold.
+Delete all comments marked as a hold.

 $ wp comment delete $(wp comment list --status=hold --format=ids)